 Yoga teaches the genuine spirituality that goes beyond rituals and dogmas which creates fanaticism and fundamentalism.
 It does also teach humans to transcend neutralisms of all sorts.
 The revolution of love and integration that Yoga promotes would re-orient humankind from the ways that they had falsely chosen.
 This spiritual re-awakening and the positive, natural and integral discipline Yoga brings into persons would transform the world.
 Yoga leads us to such a realization of spirituality, to such transcendence of the merely social and pragmatic practices of religion, and to a spiritually humanistic understanding and way of realization of faith, which is nothing but integral commitment.

 True spirituality is the state of everything being progressively integrated in love – a perpetual union of the individual, society, God, environment and the universe.
 This union is already there, but it is realizable by humans provided we are constantly integrated, i.e., in Union.
 Yoga means union – union of the individual soul with the Universal Soul, with the whole humanity, with nature and with oneself.
 This union leads to spiritual enlightenment and a life filled with happiness and positive attitudes.

 Types of Yoga

 The main systems of Yoga are Hatha Yoga, Raja Yoga, Jnana Yoga, Karma Yoga and Bhakti Yoga.
 These are the different paths (margas) leading to the same goal in different ways of purification of body and mind and advancement of consciousness.
 All of them are connected and intertwined, but all of them should presuppose hatha, since it is essentially the way of physical, psychological and spiritual effort, without which no one makes progress in life, in realization, in union.What is Yoga - Continuation

 YOGA means UNION

-Union within oneself (between Body mind and spirit), with all humanity, with nature, and with the Supreme Spirit.
+Union within oneself (between Body mind and breath), with all humanity, with nature, and with the Universal Spirit.